-Unlike Grandma's recipe for fudge, dealing with divorce over the holidays isn't usually a recipe for happiness.
-More often than not, it's a recipe for days of pasted on smiles and long nights of extreme sadness.
-Luckily, it doesn't have to be that way.
+Unlike Grandma's fudge recipe, the first holidays post-split aren't usually a recipe for happiness.
+More often than not, you're trying to paste a smile on your face during the day and facing long nights of extreme sadness.
+Luckily, it doesn't have to be like this.

 A few years ago, Martin Seligman released his book Authentic Happiness, and in it he explained the Equation for Lasting Happiness.
 (An equation really appeals to my geeky side, but don't worry if math isn't your thing.
 I promise this is an easy equation to understand.)

 The equation looks like this: H = S + C + V

 S is Inherited Happiness Set Point

 C is Conditions of Living

 V is Voluntary Actions or Daily Choices You Make